 Fast forward two years, and in April 2020 we wrote another investor letter where we detailed how our years of planning were being tested and holding up.
-We showed the way we’d designed our portfolios to serve as a fortress for our investors.
+In the letter, we showed the way we’d designed our portfolios to serve as a fortress for our investors.

 We also included a detailed stress test.
-We broke down the financials and outlook of every property in our portfolio.
+Further, we broke down the financials and outlook of every property in our portfolio.
 This was a way to help our investors see, with increased transparency, the ways their portfolios had been carefully architected to withstand the worst.

-Now, looking back 6 months later, our portfolios vastly outperformed our very conservative stress test assumptions, which shows just how well positioned we were.
+Now, looking back 6 months later, our portfolios vastly outperformed our very conservative stress test assumptions.
+Our performance shows just how well positioned we were.

 It’s our belief that private real estate assets — meaning investments that are actual, physical buildings like what you can access through Fundrise — will tend to provide more stable returns than stocks or publicly traded REITs.

 It’s been interesting to watch our platform performance so far in 2020, in the midst of the pandemic.
 Not only has Fundrise’s performance been significantly stronger than the public markets’, but it’s also been significantly less volatile.

 For those who are interested, you can see our first half of 2020 performance report that we provided to investors here.
 The Fundrise Overview contains how our platform significantly outperformd during times of volatility.

 Over time, the impacts of the government’s response to the crisis will also become increasingly relevant on long-term investment performance.
 The Federal Reserve has undertaken an unprecedented level of financial stimulus in an effort to prevent a complete economic meltdown.